falco29/ArrayRotation/README.md

-# ArrayRotation
+// ArrayRotation
-an interesting code to rotate elements of an array as many places as you want.
+//an interesting code to rotate elements of an array as many places as you want.
 #include <math.h>
 #include <stdio.h>
 #include <string.h>